MasrourTawfik/Textra/README.md

-# Chat2IA Documentation
+# Textra Documentation

-Welcome to the documentation repository for Text extraction automation tool.
+Welcome to the documentation repository for Textra tool.
 We combine OCR and LLM to extract text from images. with height accuracy and speed.
 ## Getting Started with Documentation Development